nzediegwu1/Auth-Service/README.md

 ## Suggested Improvements
 1. Write unit and e2e tests
 2. Upload profile images to cloud and save image url to a database
+3. API docs was rushed, add more details